gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 This is where things get really cool.
 As previously mentioned, the equations on which FOSM is based do not rely on knowing the values of observations or parameters - only their sensitivities.
 This allows us to calculate the worth of as-of-yet uncollected data.

 Recall from the "pstfrom_pest_setup" tutorial that we included the simulated head in every cell at the end of every stress period as observations in our PEST dataset.
 (We included a function to extract these values from the MODFLOW6 generated outputs as part of the model forward run.)
-We have been "carrying" these zero-weighted observations all this time and thus obtained sensitivities for these observations when calcualiting the Jacobian (see the "freyberg_glm_1" tutorial).
+We have been "carrying" these zero-weighted observations all this time and thus obtained sensitivities for these observations when calculating the Jacobian (see the "freyberg_glm_1" tutorial).
 If we now assume some value of measurement noise (a non-zero weight in the control file), we can run a hypothetical "calibration" analysis using Schur complement.

 Cell-by-cell head observations are in the observation groups with names that start with `hdslay1`.
 Now, we could look at the data worth at each location at the end of each stress period.
 But, beware!
-Calculaling the Schur complement for all potential observation types and locations can take quite some time!
-You may need to sample from all availables outputs to speed things up.
+Calculating the Schur complement for all potential observation types and locations can take quite some time!
+You may need to sample from all available outputs to speed things up.

 Instead of evaluating the worth of observations at each distinct time, let's look at the value of having *time series* of observations at each location.
 To do so we group head observations from each stress period at the same cell and assess the worth of having this "group" of observations.